 Don’t overthink your decision.
 Your brain will talk you out of what your heart wants, every single time. it has a trick way of doing that.
 Our gut tells us one thing and our brain tells us another.

-Ready to visualize, create the intentions, and manifest a new life?
+Ready to visualize, create the intentions, and manifest a new life that includes moving to Mérida?

-#12 Things are lining up for a move to Mérida Mexico
+TWELVE: Things are lining up for moving to Mérida Mexico

 Many, many times, once we make a decision to do something, especially something BIG, things just seem to line up automatically.
 Manifesting, visualizing, or the Law of Attraction.
 I believe the Universe wants to give us what we want when we come into alignment with it.